itoroukpe/k8s-NotesNew/Workload/Deployment.md

 kubectl apply -f online-boutique-deployment.yaml
 ```

-This will create a Deployment resource named `online-boutique` in your Kubernetes cluster, which will manage pods running the Online Boutique application.
-Adjust the image tag (`v0.1.3`) according to the version you want to deploy.
+This will create a Deployment resource named `online-boutique` and a NodePort Service named `online-boutique-service`.
+The Online Boutique application will be accessible externally via the NodePort on the nodes in your Kubernetes cluster.